 n = (1:5000)'; s = sin(0.075*pi*n); nr = 25; v = 0.8*randn(5000,nr); v1 = filter(1,ar,v); x = repmat(s,1,nr) + v1; v2 = filter(ma,1,v);

-Now compute the mean-square error.
+Now compute mean squared error.
 To speed things up, compute the error every 10 samples.

-In the next plot you see the calculated learning curves for the LMS and NLMS adaptive filters.
+In this plot you see the calculated learning curves for the LMS and NLMS adaptive filters.

-For the LMS and NLMS algorithms, functions in the toolbox help you compute the theoretical learning curves, along with the minimum mean-square error (MMSE) the excess mean-square error (EMSE) and the mean value of the coefficients.
+For the LMS and NLMS algorithms, functions in the toolbox help you compute the theoretical learning curves, along with the minimum mean squared error (MMSE), the excess mean squared error (EMSE), and the mean value of the coefficients.

-MATLAB may take some time to calculate the curves.
+MATLAB might take some time to calculate the curves.
 The figure shown after the code plots the predicted and actual LMS curves.